How Many Miles Can A Honda Accord Get? (Maintain It Right)

 How Does the Accord Timing System Affect Long-Term Mileage?

 The timing system controls engine breathing and ignition timing, so its health directly affects performance and lifespan.
 A strong belt or chain keeps the engine working smoothly and prevents power loss.
 On V6 models, a failed belt can destroy the engine.
-Missing a timing belt replacement can destroy the engine on V6 Accords.
 Replacing it on schedule prevents sudden failure and protects long-term mileage.

 Which Honda Accord Engines Can Handle the Most Miles?

-Many high-mileage Accord failures are caused by neglected PCV valves.
+Neglected PCV valves cause many high-mileage Accord failures.
 A stuck PCV increases oil consumption and crankcase pressure, quietly shortening engine life.
 Replacing it every 60,000 to 80,000 miles helps prevent oil burning and seal damage.
 Regular oil checks and cooling system service matter more than engine size.

 Engine Longevity Table: